We’ve reviewed dozens of induction top cookers and listed our 10 best options

 One of the benefits of induction cooking is that it is much faster than other electric forms.
 This oven is no exception, and will have your pans boiling in minutes.
 It isn’t just all about the hob though, as the inner cavities can also work some magic.

 There are two cavities, to help you when several separate meals or components need to be cooked at the same time.
-It also makes use of Hot Air technology, which keeps the cavities evenly heated yet the air constantly moving around the oven.
+It has air-cooled and double-glazed oven doors with removable glass to keep your oven in excellent condition.
+It also makes use of Hot Air technology, which keeps the cavities evenly heated yet the air constantly moves around the oven.
 This helps to prevent flavours transferring.

 This is an impressive-looking cooker with induction hob benefits likely to appeal to regular home cooking.
 There are four burners with impressive heat capabilities, meaning that you can use one or two on a low heat, while really cranking up the heat on others to bring things up to a serious boil.